APMonitor/mds/README.md

-# mds
+# Machine Learning for Engineers in MATLAB

-Machine Learning for Engineers in MATLAB
+Content coming soon.
+See https://apmonitor.com/pds for course content.